-Middle Caicos does not have a staffed airport, and typically does not see any flights.
+Middle Caicos does not have an operational airport and does not see any flights.
 North Caicos and Middle Caicos are connected by a road causeway, so guests wanting to fly to Middle Caicos land on North Caicos and make the scenic 15-minute drive over to their final destination.

 Other Islands without Functioning Airstrips

 The boutique island of Parrot Cay does not have an airstrip or airport.
 Passenger transfers typically take place by boat from Providenciales.

 West Caicos has a disused unpaved airstrip.
 It’s currently unsuitable for aircraft.
 The airstrip was originally constructed in 1972 by an oil company that was considering an oil transshipment hub on the island.